h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_35_explanation.md

 ### Statement 2: Covariance and Variable Relationships

 #### Analysis
-Covariance measures how two random variables change together.
-Let's examine what positive, negative, and zero covariance values tell us:
+Covariance measures how two random variables change together:
+- Positive covariance: Variables tend to increase or decrease together
+  * When X increases, Y tends to increase
+  * When X decreases, Y tends to decrease
+  * The trend follows a line with positive slope
+- Negative covariance: Variables tend to change in opposite directions
+  * When X increases, Y tends to decrease
+  * When X decreases, Y tends to increase
+  * The trend follows a line with negative slope
+- Zero covariance: No linear relationship between variables
+  * Changes in X are not linearly associated with changes in Y
+  * The variables appear to be scattered randomly

 ![Positive and Negative Covariance](../Images/L2_1_35/2_positive_negative_covariance.png)

 As shown in the figure:
-- Positive covariance (left plot): The variables tend to increase or decrease together
+- Left plot: Positive covariance - the variables tend to increase or decrease together
-- Negative covariance (middle plot): When one variable increases, the other tends to decrease
+- Middle plot: Negative covariance - when one variable increases, the other tends to decrease
-- Zero covariance (right plot): No linear relationship between the variables
+- Right plot: Zero covariance - no linear relationship between the variables

 The magnitude of the covariance indicates the strength of the linear relationship, but it is scale-dependent.
 For a standardized measure, correlation coefficient (which ranges from -1 to 1) is often preferred.